mattermost/mattermost-load-test/install-load-test-server.md

-# Installing the loadtest program
+# Installing the `loadtest` program

+Before downloading the source and building the `loadtest` program, you must install a few prerequisites.
+If your machine is already set up for building Mattermost Server, you can skip to Step 5 where you install Glide.

 1. Install the build-essential package.

     `sudo apt-get install build-essential`

-1. If you're installing loadtest on Linux: Download and install Go 1.8 for Linux:
+1. If you're installing `loadtest` on Linux: Download and install Go 1.8 for Linux.

     a.
 Download the Go binary.